hlan-98/hlan-98.github.io/_pages/about.md

   - /about.html
 ---

-I am currently a PhD student in Standord ICME, advised by Vasilis Syrgkanis.
+I am currently a PhD student in Stanford ICME, advised by Vasilis Syrgkanis.
 Prior to joining Stanford, I received by Bachelors degree in Mathematics and Bioengineering from UCLA.
 I am broadly insterested in the intersection of machine learning and causal inference.

 Publications
 ======